-Insurance applies to the car
+Car Insurance applies to the vehicle

 An insurance policy relates to the specific car you insure when you sign up for coverage.
 A standard policy follows the car, not the driver, because the vehicle is required by law to be insured if it used on public roads.
 If someone other than the car’s owner or the person named on the policy borrows the car and is involved in a collision, in most cases will kick in and pay for damages — so long as the car is being driven legally.
 If the car is stolen, if the driver doesn’t have a license, or if it’s being used for illegal activity, coverage will likely be voided.

-Impact on your premium
+Impact on your car insurance premium

 When you share your car, you also share your insurance.
 If they crash and are at fault, your insurance will cover the damage — and, consequently, your insurance premium will likely climb.
 Anyone can borrow your car and be covered by your insurance, so long as they have your permission, have a valid licence, and are using it legally.
+If you find your premium going up, you can always compare car insurance from other providers to see if you can find it for less.

-Adding other drivers
+Adding other drivers to your car insurance policy

 If a friend or family member uses your car regularly, your insurer will require them to be added to your policy as a named driver.
 A friend who borrows your car once every few months will not need to be named on your policy, but a friend uses your car every Monday to do their shopping, for example, will be deemed a regular driver and your insurer will want to know about them.
 Their personal information and driving history will need to be recorded — the possible drawback here is that your insurer could decide to charge you more to cover additional named drivers, if the insurer evaluates their driving risk as higher than your own.
+Again, if the premium goes up, evaluate a few new auto insurance quotes since different auto insurance providers will weight this differently.

 Photo: Matthew Henry (Burst)